Diffusivity dependence of the transition path ensemble

-\textit{Results.} In Fig. \ref{fig:switch} (b) we show numerical results for $P^{+}$ as function of both $\theta$ and $T$.
-We observe that for large enough temperature it holds that $P^{+}\approx1/2$ (white region), so that upper and lower channel are equally probable.
-That at large temperature the asymmetry in $U$ becomes irrelevant for the TPE is expected, as in this limit the random force in Eq. \eqref{eq:ito equation} dominates over the deterministic force.
-As $\theta$ is decreased, the channel around $\Gamma^{-}$ becomes dominant, so that $P^{+}\rightarrow0$ (blue region in Fig. \ref{fig:switch} (b)).
-The exact temperature at which the crossover from the noise-dominated regime to the potential-dominated regime occurs decreases with increasing $T$; this is clearly seen in Fig. \ref{fig:switch} (c) where vertical sections of subplot (b) are shown for several values of $T$.
+\textit{Results.} We now consider the transition behavior of the 2D system depicted in Fig.~\ref{fig:switch} (a).
+For a range of temperatures $\theta$ and total transition times $T$ we first generate ensembles of $10^{8}$ sample transition paths per tuple $(\theta,T)$ using the TMC.
+Let $\tau_{D}(\theta)=L^{2}/(\mu k_{B}\theta)$, which is the diffusive time-scale at temperature $\theta$.
+We also introduce fixed reference temperature and time-scales $\theta_{0}=U_{0}/k_{B}$ and $T_{0}=\tau_{D}(\theta_{0})$, where $U_{0}$ is the energetic well-depth of the potential.
+Our parameter range is such that $T\ll\tau_{D}$, for each temperature $\theta$ in the range considered.
+Each sampled ensemble thus describes a rare transition event.
+For a total transition time $T/T_{0}=3$, and for each of the two temperatures $\theta/\theta_{0}=0.047$ and $\theta/\theta_{0}=0.004$, we show 50 randomly chosen TMC sample paths in Fig.~\ref{fig:switch} (a).
+We observe that while for the higher temperature the paths are evenly distributed between the two channels, for the lower temperature the lower channel is preferred.
+In Fig.~\ref{fig:switch} (b) we show TMC results for $P^{+}(\theta,T)\equiv P^{[1]}(\theta,T)$, the probability of the upper channel, as a function of both $\theta$ and $T$.
+Consistent with the $\theta/\theta_{0}=0.047$ data from Fig.~\ref{fig:switch} (a), we observe that for large enough temperature $P^{+}(\theta,T)\approx1/2$ (white region), so that upper and lower channel are equally probable.
+That at large temperature the asymmetry in $U$ becomes irrelevant for the TPE is expected, as in this limit the random force in Eq.~\eqref{eq:ito equation} dominates over the deterministic force.
+As $\theta$ is decreased, the channel around $\Gamma^{-}$ becomes dominant, so that $P^{+}(\theta,T)\rightarrow0$ (blue region in Fig.~\ref{fig:switch} (b), c.f.~$\theta/\theta_{0}=0.004$ data in subplot (a)).
+The exact temperature at which the crossover from the diffusivity-dominated regime to the drift-dominated regime occurs decreases with increasing $T$; this is clearly seen in Fig.~\ref{fig:switch} (c) where vertical sections of subplot (b) are shown for several values of $T$.

-We now compare our numerical results for $P^{+}(\theta,T)$ with the mixed Gaussian approximation $P_{G}^{+}(\theta,T)$, defined in Eq. \eqref{eq:r function}.
-Figure \ref{fig:switch} (b) shows that this approximation is valid in the low-temperature regime (black plus signs).
+We now compare our numerical TMC results for $P^{+}(\theta,T)$ with the Gaussian mixture approximation $P_{G}^{+}(\theta,T)\equiv P_{G}^{[1]}(\theta,T)$, defined in Eq.~\eqref{eq:r function}.
+Figure \ref{fig:switch} (b) shows that this approximation is valid in the low-temperature regime (plus signs).
 This is consistent with the assumptions underlying the Gaussian approximation, as we expect the probability distribution in path space to be dominated by the neighborhoods of the local instantons only for sufficiently low temperature.
-As Fig. \ref{fig:switch} (c) shows, $P_{G}^{+}(\theta,T)$ quantitatively captures the beginning of the crossover from potential-dominated to noise-dominated transition behaviour for all values of $T$ considered.
+As Fig.~\ref{fig:switch} (c) shows, $P_{G}^{+}(\theta,T)$ quantitatively captures the beginning of the crossover from drift-dominated to diffusivity-dominated transition behaviour for all values of $T$ considered.